vahidzee/pi-surveillance/server/ReadMe.md

 management website provides basic functionality to track and manage a number of client units, add/remove/change pictures of new people to be tracked, and provide overall statistics of the intermittent logs send from face-detection units owned by each user.

+### API Description

+All correspondence is done with JSON HTTP Requests.
+The following is a list of utilized API endpoints and a short description of their functionalities:

+* **hello**: Upon its connection to internet, each face-detection device employs this API endpoint to announce its presence to the central management system while sending its unique `device_id`.
+In return the server responds with a temporary
+  `access_token`.
+Using a valid token, clients can interact with other API endpoints seamlessly.
+Due to security reasons each token's validity will be automatically deprecated upon changes of client's initial IP address, or after a day since its creation.
+Devices should renounce their presence through **hello** once their `access_token` has been invalidated.

+  It is important to note that when a new face is observed, first the device would **introduce** it to central management receiving its corresponding `face_id` in response.
+Then the respective log is sent through a **log** API call.

 ## Requirements